Skip to main content

 • stability

-• “The game runs great on the deck, and there is cloud save now.”
+• “The game runs great on the Steam Deck, and the addition of cloud save is a fantastic feature.”

 • “Kinda clunky, kinda buggy, kinda dull unfortunately.”